auth0-blog/auth0-angular-sample/README.md

 Then, click the "Create Application" button.
 A modal opens up with a form to provide a name for the application and choose its type.

-- **Name:** Auth0 React Sample
+- **Name:** Auth0 Angular Sample

 - **Application Type:** Single Page Web Applications

 Click the "Create" button to complete the process.
 Your Auth0 application page loads up.

-Your React application will redirect users to Auth0 whenever they trigger an authentication request.
+Your Angular application will redirect users to Auth0 whenever they trigger an authentication request.
 Auth0 will present them with a login page.
-Once they log in, Auth0 will redirect them back to your React application.
+Once they log in, Auth0 will redirect them back to your Angular application.
 For that redirecting to happen securely, you must specify in your **Auth0 Application Settings** the URLs to which Auth0 can redirect users once it authenticates them.

 As such, click on the "Settings" tab of your Auth0 Application page and fill in the following values: